How We Made Our Old Farmhouse in Piemonte Comfortable Year-Round

 Smart gadgets, like WiFi-controlled air conditioning, make life just a little easier.

-Not ready for a session right now?
 Start with these 4 smart prompts to use ChatGPT for your renovation planning:

 1. "What are the most effective ways to make a [type of house, e.g., 19th-century stone farmhouse] in [location, e.g., Italy] comfortable during winter, while preserving its [specific features, e.g., historical charm] and maximizing [goal, e.g., energy efficiency]?"